 All rapyuta.io docs are open source.
 See something that's wrong or unclear?
 Submit a pull request.Make a contribution

-rapyuta.io provides searchable logs (historical logs) for components, executables, and associated cloud bridges of deployment both in the cloud or on a device.
-Additionally, for components deployed on the cloud, rapyuta.io offers a to stream (live logs) and follow stdout/stderr.
+rapyuta.io provides historical logs for components, executables, and associated cloud bridges and native network clients for deployment in the cloud and on a device.
+Additionally, rapyuta.io offers to stream (live logs) and follow stdout/stderr for components deployed on the cloud.

 Add a ROS package to rapyuta.io, which will have a component with cloud runtime.
-It will publish the ROS topic /telemetry with Maximum QoS as well as print debug information to stdout.
-Deploy the package on the cloud, and name the deployment as
+It will publish the ROS topic /telemetry with Maximum QoS and print debug information to stdout.
+Deploy the package on the cloud, and name the deployment as ROS publisher exclusive deployment.

 Select a specific deployment whose logs you want to view or analyze.